 - Higher low with lack of selling pressure.

-- Test of the low that fails followed by a positive channel cause by fresh buying.
+- Test of the low that fails followed by a positive channel caused by fresh buying.

-- Spring before positive break.
-Time to open long positions with stop loss below previous low.
+- Spring before the positive break.
+Time to open long positions with stop loss below the previous low.

-- Positive channel after positive break.
+- Positive channel after a positive break.
 Add to your longs or wait for more information.

 This is how day traders use the 3-minute chart to read cryptocurrencies.
-Take notice of how they use all the small details to gain an edge and predicting the future.
+Take notice of how they use all the small details to gain an edge and predict the future.